sww1235/Personal_Website/wiki/build-script-notes-virt-cluster.md

 Follow instructions at base-image page for basic setup.

 Set networking on base interface to static IP in management range first.
-The switch port shall be set as trunk with pvid=management_vlan.
+The switch port shall be set as trunk with `pvid=management_vlan`.
 Guests will use a bridge and vlans to access the network.

 TODO: fix this